What is a Statement of Grounds and Particulars?

 Trademark opposition processes are complex and expensive.
 If you are considering lodging or opposing a Statement of Grounds and Particulars, you may want to seek advice from one of our patent lawyers.

-Anjaly is a legal intern at Lawpath as a part of the Content Team.
+Anjaly is working in our Content Team as a Legal Tech Intern.
 She is currently studying a Bachelor of Laws and Bachelor of Science at Macquarie University.
-She has a particular interest in IP law, employment law, and exploring how technology can improve access to justice.
+She has a particular interest in Intellectual Property Law, Employment Law, and exploring how technology can improve access to justice.